AdobeDocs/analytics.en/help/implement/launch/validate-publish-prod.md

 ---
-title: Deploy Adobe Analytics to a dev environment
+title: Validate a development implementation and publish to production
-description: Learn how to use Adobe Experience Platform Launch to deploy Adobe Analytics to your development environment.
+description: Learn how to use Adobe Experience Platform Launch to deploy Adobe Analytics to your production environment.
 ---

 # Validate a development implementation and publish to production